JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Console-Lessons/ReadMe.md

 pulp --psc-package run --main ConsoleLessons.OverviewAPI
 ```

-When compiling these examples, you will likely see a warning like below.
-This is supposed to happen, so don't be alarmed:
+When compiling these examples, you will likely see a warning like below:
 ```
 Warning found:
 in module ConsoleLessons.CustomTypeErrors.TypeClassInstances